13100D/AP-StickHero/README.md

 - Long press space bar to extend stick
 - Press space bar during stick traversal to flip upside down
 - Collect coins
-- Coins can be exchanged for revival after crash
+- Coins can be exchanged for revival after crash or for buying sprites
 - If the player collides with a platform while upside down it counts as a crash
 - Perfect landing gets you one bonus point
 - Press ESC key to pause the game